feri85/MeTools/README.md

     Phase 2 create an single item (component).

+      Note!
 Member has  automaticaly set on the window 'layer'.

         setMember('article>div',{
                   id:'issues',
                   text:'Other dialogs',
         });

+      The first parameter consist of two component.
+First is the component name, the second seperated with > to set the HTML tag.The second parameter is an object like the abowe example.
+      All of these parameter are obligatory to turn up.

+     Phase 3 other way to apply the object sintax.

+         let: var Smart=new Object(); is the block;

+         eg.

+          Smart['Form_0']={};
+          Smart['Form_0'].name='thisform';
+          Smart['Form_0'].method='POST';

+          Craft(Smart,'myelement');

+4. Element Emule tool:

     ................